adallak/stataglasso/README.md

 # stataglasso

-Stata command for the sparse inverse covariance matrix estimation through Graphical lasso algorithm.
+Stata command for the sparse inverse covariance matrix estimation through Graphical lasso algorithm (Friedman et.al 2008).
 For details see `glasso.sthlp` and `cvglasso.sthlp`.

 The toy example below illustrates the use of the command.